Arquivotheca/PDOS/readme.txt

 FUTURE DEVELOPMENT
 ------------------

+Use INT 15 AX=E820 to see how much memory is available.

 New philosophy for PDOS:
 Should be a poor man's Win 98 console mode.
 Imagine someone has Windows/XP installed, but